 Section 3.
-Permanent Layoff and Layoff Rights of Conservation Officers.
+Layoff Rights of Conservation Officers.

-A. Determination of Position(s).
-In the event a permanent layoff becomes necessary, the Appointing Authority shall determine the position(s) in the class or class option, if one exists, and employment condition and work location which is to be eliminated.

-Upon the request of an employee and with the written approval of the Appointing Authority, an employee may reduce his/her hours from full-time or otherwise change his/her employment condition to less than full-time, and may subsequently change his/her hours back to full-time with the written approval of his/her Appointing Authority.
-Such transactions shall not constitute a layoff pursuant to this Article.

-- B. Advance Notice.
-The Appointing Authority shall notify the employee and the Association President at least thirty (30) days prior to the effective date of the anticipated layoff. - C. Layoff Notification.
+- A. Determination of Position(s).
+In the event a permanent layoff becomes necessary, the Appointing Authority shall determine the position(s) in the class or class option, if one exists, and employment condition and work location which is to be eliminated; and shall meet with the Association as far in advance as possible to work out details of such layoff. - B. Upon the request of an employee and with the written approval of the Appointing Authority and the Association, an employee may reduce his/her hours from full-time or otherwise change his/her employment condition to less than full-time, and may subsequently change his/her hours back to full-time with the written approval of his/her Appointing Authority.
+Such transactions shall not constitute a layoff pursuant to this Article. - C. Advance Notice.
+The Appointing Authority shall notify the employee and the Association President at least thirty (30) days prior to the effective date of the anticipated layoff. - D. Layoff Notification.
 The Appointing Authority shall send a layoff notice to the employee in the position to be eliminated.